What to Do If You’ve Been Injured in a Rideshare Accident

 Many riders wonder whether or not they can sue their Lyft driver.
 Your legal options aren’t quite as clear as they are when you’re in a traditional cab or driving on your own.

 Since Uber and Lyft don’t hold domain over the cars, the drivers operate independently.
 They’re considered independent contractors driving personal vehicles.
-This leaves the concept of insurance coverage around accidents to be hard to understand.
+This makes the concept of insurance coverage around accidents hard to figure out.

 Find Out Who Is Liable